-We are Recognized for Quality and Excellence
+We are Recognized for Expertise and Compassion

 Stamford Health continues to be recognized in many areas.
 Visit the Newsroom to stay up to date.

 - We are the only hospital in Fairfield County to receive a grade of A from The Leapfrog Group, an independent watchdog organization for protecting patient safety.

 - U.S. News & World Report has recognized Stamford Hospital as a High Performing Hospital for 2020-2021 in the area of heart failure.

 - Stamford Hospital is among roughly 7% of hospitals nationwide to have been granted Magnet Status by the American Nurses Credentialing Center, recognizing superior patient care with the highest levels of safety, quality and patient satisfaction.

 - Stamford Hospital is a Planetree Gold-Certified Person-Centered Hospital of Distinction, one of only seven in the world to attain that distinction.
 Planetree, Inc. is a non-profit organization that certifies hospitals as patient-centered.

 We are independent, not-for-profit, and exclusively focused on Stamford and Lower Fairfield County.
 For decades we have responded to the unique needs of our community.
 It is our pleasure to continue to see our vision through and provide a broad range of high-quality health and wellness services together with our physicians.

 At Stamford Health, we remain steadfast in our commitment to our mission, vision and values.